Actor, Writer, Director, & Consultant

-David Proud is an English Actor, Writer, Producer, and Consultant.
+David Proud is an English Actor, Writer, Director, and Consultant.
 He was born with Spina Bifida and uses a wheelchair.
 He only began his career in TV during his early twenties.
 His first professional acting role was as a wheelchair basketball player in the children's TV series Desperados.
 David is most well known for playing Adam Best in BBC’s EastEnders.
 David has just appeared as series regular in ITV/Netflix Drama Marcella starring Anna Friel.

 Although David wanted to take drama at university, he did not believe it would be a viable career due to his disability and instead went to work as a benefits administrator for the Department for Work and Pensions.
 David was picked by BBC producer Ewan Marshall to play one of the leads in the 2007 CBBC series Desperados, a children's drama starring the Paralympic wheelchair basketball player Ade Adepitan.
 Since Desperados, He co-presented an episode of the BBC Three documentary series Mischief, 'Is it cos I is Black', in 2007.
 He appeared as the character Blake in the second series of ITV's Secret Diary of a Call Girl in 2008.